gaohuia/HttpUnit/README.md

 # HttpUnit
 An alternate of PostMan.
 No gui, but pretty easy to send http requests in sublime.
 We can find the [Documentation](https://github.com/gaohuia/HttpUnit/wiki) here.

+# Features

+* The syntax is similar to HTTP protocol.
+* Comment supported.
+* Syntax hilight.

 ### The Simplest Request

 Create a file named with "test.req", with content.